 University of Vermont Radiology Residency

 Our radiology residency program is ACGME accredited and accepts six candidates per year via the national resident match program (NRMP).
-The educational experience at Fletcher Allen is augmented by a two-month rotation in pediatric radiology at the Children's Hospital Boston and a four-week rotation at the American Institute for Radiologic Pathology (AIRP) in Washington, D.C.
+The educational experience at Fletcher Allen is augmented by an optional two-month rotation in pediatric radiology at the Children's Hospital Boston and a mandatory four-week rotation at the American Institute for Radiologic Pathology (AIRP) in Washington, D.C.

 Further inquiries should be directed to our radiology residency program coordinator, Ms. Kathryn Parker, who can be reached via the contact form or by telephone at (802) 847-0794.
 The program director is Kristen DeStigter, M.D.